NTURacingTeam/docker/README.md

 In order to use docker, first you have to build an image, and then create a container.

-There two bash scripts provided to simplify the use of docker virtual environment, namely `build_image.sh` for building images and `start_container.sh` for managing containers.
+Here two bash scripts provided to simplify the use of docker virtual environment, namely `build_image.sh` for building images and `start_container.sh` for managing containers.

 ### build_image.sh